 Use a family moving timeline

-A normal moving checklist focuses on packing, utilities, and address changes.
-Families need those steps, but they also need school records, medical records, childcare, safe sleep setup, snacks, comfort items, and a first-night plan.
+The typical moving checklist includes packing, utilities and address changes.
+Those steps are what families need, but so are school records, medical records, child care, safe sleep set-up, snacks, comfort items, and a first-night plan.
 These are the details that are easy to explain too late in the moving process.

 | Timeframe | What to do when moving with children |